Danish Social Liberal Party: 2001–present

-Nielsen resigned on 2 November 2022, following the loss of nine out of 16 seats in the 2022 Danish general election.
+Nielsen resigned on 2 November 2022, following the loss of nine of the party's 16 seats in the 2022 Danish general election.
 The Social Liberal Party had instigated the election by threatening a vote of no confidence against Mette Frederiksen's government in July 2022 due to the 2020 Danish mink cull.
 One day later, Martin Lidegaard became leader of the party.

 Relationship to other parties

 The Danish Social Liberal Party has traditionally kept itself in the centre of the political scale.
 Since the early 1990s, though, it has primarily cooperated with the Social Democrats.
 Internationally, the party has cooperated with the Swedish Centre Party and Liberals, the Norwegian Venstre party, the Dutch Democrats 66, and the British Liberal Democrats.

 Etymology

 The literal translation of the party's name Radical Left refers to its origin as the historically radical wing of its parent party Venstre (Left).
 In a modern context, this literal translation is somewhat misleading, as the party is considered to be centrist in the Danish political spectrum.
 The use of Left in the name of the party, as with the Norwegian party Venstre, is meant to refer to liberalism and not modern left-wing politics.
 The Danish Venstre was originally to the left of the conservative and aristocratic right-wing party Højre, whose name meant Right.